nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter internships by category and keywords(s)
+1. User requests to filter internships by category and keywords(s).
-2. PleaseHireUs shows a list of internships filtered by corresponding categories and keywords
+2. PleaseHireUs shows a list of internships filtered by corresponding categories and keywords.

     Use case ends.

 **Extensions**
 * 1a.
-No keywords are given
+No keywords are given.
     * 1a1.
 PleaseHireUs shows an error message.

   Use case ends.

 * 1c.
-No category is given
+No category is given.
   * 1c1.
-The category is set to default category
+The category is set to default category.
   * 1c2.
-Continue from 2
+Continue from 2.

-* 1d. category is date with one of the keywords being an invalid date
+* 1d. category is date with one of the keywords being an invalid date.
   * 1d1.
 PleaseHireUse shows an error message.